Show and Tell

 Adult Center Quilt Display

 These quilts will be up for a couple of months.
-Our next theme will be “Stars”.
-I already have a couple of star quilts promised.
-Let me know if you have one to share.
+After that, we will be looking for a batch of red, white, and blue quilts to round out our summer patriotic decorating holidays.
+If you have one to share, let me know!

 Quilt Sizes Needed: